Serre weights for three-dimensional wildly ramified Galois representations: Introduction

 To prove Theorems \ref{mainthm1} and \ref{thm:6:prelim} we combine the explicit description of the weight sets $W(\rbar)$, coming from Theorems \ref{thm:5:prelim} and \ref{thm:Wg}, with the Kisin--Taylor--Wiles methods developed in \cite{EGS} and employed in \cite[\S 5]{LLLM2}.
 A crucial ingredient is the analysis of certain intersections of cycles in the special fiber of deformation rings.
 The local models introduced in \cite{MLM} allow us to algebraize the computations made for the tame case in \cite[\S 3.6]{LLLM2}.

 We now turn to Theorem \ref{thm:5:prelim}.
 The key input into its proof beyond the Kisin--Taylor--Wiles method is the fact that the local Galois deformation rings of type $(\eta,\tau)$ are domains when $\tau$ is $4$-generic.
 This is guaranteed by the fact that the stacks $\cX^{\eta,\tau}$ are normal (Theorem \ref{thm:1:prelim}).
 Then the supports of the patched modules of type $\tau$ are either empty or the entire potentially crystalline deformation rings of type $(\eta,\tau)$.
 The proof is then similar to the tame case in \cite{LLLM2}---one propagates modularity between obvious weights and then to shadow weights using carefully chosen types---except for one new wrinkle.
-One cannot deduce from this method the modularity of an obvious weight to get started!
-For example, this method cannot rule out the following situation: Each $\rhobar_v$ lies on a unique component $\cC_{\sigma_v}$ and $W(\rbar)$ contains exactly one Serre weight $\sigma'\neq \sigma\defeq \otimes_{v|p}\sigma_v$ with the property that for any tame inertial type $\tau$, if $\JH(\ovl{\sigma}(\tau))$ contains $\sigma'$, then it also contains $\sigma$.
+From the axioms of a weak patching functor, one cannot deduce the modularity of an obvious weight to get started!
+Indeed one cannot rule out that $\rhobar_v$ lies on a unique component $\cC_{\sigma_v}$ and $W(\rbar)$ contains exactly one Serre weight $\sigma'\neq \sigma\defeq \otimes_{v|p}\sigma_v$ with the property that for any tame inertial type $\tau$, if $\JH(\ovl{\sigma}(\tau))$ contains $\sigma'$, then it also contains $\sigma$.
 We use a patched version of the weight cycling technique introduced in \cite{EGH} to rule out this pathology.
 In fact, we axiomatize our setup to make clear the ingredients that our method requires.